Mortgage Waiting Period After Bankruptcy And Foreclosure

 - FHA treats a foreclosure and/or deed in lieu of foreclosure the same

 - FHA has a mandatory 3 year waiting period from the recorded date of the foreclosure or deed in lieu of foreclosure before a mortgage loan borrower can qualify for a mortgage loan

 - Borrowers can qualify for 3.5% down payment FHA Loans with 580 credit scores

 Gustan Cho Associates does not have any lender overlays on government and conventional loans.

 There is no waiting period after a short sale to qualify for FHA Loans if the borrower was timely on all of their mortgage payments up to date of the short sale.

 - FHA does not have a mandatory waiting period after a short sale if and only if the homeowner has been timely with all of their mortgage payment prior to the short sale

-- The proceeds of the short sale was used to serve as payment in full with the agreed price of the short sale
+- The proceeds of the short sale were used to serve as payment in full with the agreed price of the short sale

 - The homeowner is also required to have been current with all of his or her monthly credit obligations for the prior 12 months of the short sale

-- The borrower is taking advantage of a declining market or are purchasing a similar or superior property at a reduced price within commuting distance
+- The borrower is taking advantage of a declining market or is purchasing a similar or superior property at a reduced price within commuting distance

 USDA Mortgage Waiting Period After Bankruptcy And Foreclosure